Understanding the Evolving Sustainability Disclosure Landscape: What Business Leaders Need to Know

 The Ninth Circuit Court of Appeals issued a preliminary injunction that temporarily halts the enforcement of California’s climate risk disclosure law, SB 261.
 This action was taken while the court reviews the legal challenge brought by the U.S. Chamber of Commerce.
 As a result, companies are currently not required to comply with SB 261’s climate risk disclosure requirements until the court reaches a decision.

-Oral arguments are scheduled for January 9, 2026, but the timing for a final decision remains uncertain.
+Oral arguments occurred on January 9, 2026, but the timing for a final decision remains uncertain.
 This pause in enforcement may be only temporary, and the requirements could be reinstated depending on the outcome of the legal proceedings.
 There is a possibility that the case may be escalated to the Supreme Court, depending on the Ninth Circuit’s decision.
 The U.S. Chamber of Commerce has already requested emergency action from the Supreme Court and indicated its intent to pursue all available legal avenues.

 Trio’s recommendation: Continue preparing SB 261 reports and use this period to refine draft reports to ensure your organization is ready to publish once the injunction is lifted.